FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-The Search Goal is a composite quantity consisting of several attributes, some of them are required.
+: The Search Goal is a composite quantity consisting of several attributes, some of them are required.

+&nbsp;
-Required attributes: Goal Final Trial Duration, Goal Duration Sum, Goal Loss Ratio and Goal Exceed Ratio.
+: Required attributes: Goal Final Trial Duration, Goal Duration Sum, Goal Loss Ratio and Goal Exceed Ratio.

 {::comment}

-    [MB88]: Listing the attributes this way allows to easily classify mandatory/optional.
+    MB88: Listing the attributes this way allows to easily classify mandatory/optional.
             However, this not followed in previous.
 Please pick your favorite approach and use it in a consistent manner in the document.

-    [VP]: Use this longer way everywhere (also saying if no other attributes could be added).
+    VP: Use this longer way everywhere (also saying if no other attributes could be added).
           Tangent: Be more lenient on attributes internal to Controller?

-    [MK]: Edited this one.
+    MK: Edited this one.
 Applied to subsections in Trial Terms and Goal Terms as appropriate.
-TODO check if more places need this.
+TODO211 check if more places need this.

 {:/comment}

+&nbsp;
-Optional attributes: Goal Initial Trial Duration and Goal Width.
+: Optional attributes: Goal Initial Trial Duration and Goal Width.

 Discussion:

+&nbsp;
-Implementations MAY add their own attributes.
+: Implementations MAY add their own attributes.
 Those additional attributes may be required by an implementation even if they are not required by MLRsearch Specification.
 However, it is RECOMMENDED for those implementations to support missing attributes by providing typical default values.

 {::comment}

-    [MB89]: I guess I understand what is meant here, but I think this should be reworded to avoid what can be seen as inconsistency: do not support vs. support a default.
+    MB89: I guess I understand what is meant here, but I think this should be reworded to avoid what can be seen as inconsistency: do not support vs. support a default.

-    [VP]: Yes, probably worth a separate subsection, distinguishing automated implementations from manual processes.
+    VP: Yes, probably worth a separate subsection, distinguishing automated implementations from manual processes.

-    [MK]: No separate subsection.
+    MK: No separate subsection.
 We should state that that the listed optional attributes should have documented default values.
 But i do not like the open-ended "Implementations MAY add their own attributes."
 Either examples are added or this sentence is removed.

+    VP: DONE: Check if Specification does not mention "implementation".

 {:/comment}

+&nbsp;
-For example, implementations with Goal Initial Trial Durations may also require users to specify "how quickly" should Trial Durations increase.
+: For example, implementations with Goal Initial Trial Durations may also require users to specify "how quickly" should Trial Durations increase.

+&nbsp;
-Refer to Section [Compliance](#compliance) for important Search Goal settings.
+: Refer to Section [Compliance](#compliance) for important Search Goal settings.

 ### Controller Input

 Definition:

+&nbsp;
-Controller Input is a composite quantity required as an input for the Controller.
+: Controller Input is a composite quantity required as an input for the Controller.
 The only REQUIRED attribute is a list of Search Goal instances.

 Discussion:

+&nbsp;
-MLRsearch Implementations MAY use additional attributes.
+: MLRsearch implementations MAY use additional attributes.
 Those additional attributes may be required by an implementation even if they are not required by MLRsearch Specification.

+&nbsp;
-Formally, the Manager does not apply any Controller configuration apart from one Controller Input instance.
+: Formally, the Manager does not apply any Controller configuration apart from one Controller Input instance.

+&nbsp;
-For example, Traffic Profile is configured on the Measurer by the Manager, without explicit assistance of the Controller.
+: For example, Traffic Profile is configured on the Measurer by the Manager, without explicit assistance of the Controller.

+&nbsp;
-The order of Search Goal instances in a list SHOULD NOT have a big impact on Controller Output, but MLRsearch Implementations MAY base their behavior on the order of Search Goal instances in a list.
+: The order of Search Goal instances in a list SHOULD NOT have a big impact on Controller Output, but MLRsearch implementations MAY base their behavior on the order of Search Goal instances in a list.

 #### Max Load

 Definition:

+&nbsp;
-Max Load is an optional attribute of Controller Input.
+: Max Load is an optional attribute of Controller Input.
 It is the maximal value the Controller is allowed to use for Trial Load values.

 Discussion:

+{::comment}

+    VP: DONE: Use MUST NOT to make Controller behavior constrained, conditionally?

+{:/comment}

+&nbsp;
-Max Load is an example of an optional attribute (outside the list of Search Goals) required by some implementations of MLRsearch.
+: Max Load is an example of an optional attribute (outside the list of Search Goals) required by some implementations of MLRsearch.

+&nbsp;
+: If the Max Load value is provided, Controller MUST NOT select Trial Load values larger than that value.

+&nbsp;
-In theory, each search goal could have its own Max Load value, but as all Trial Results are possibly affecting all Search Goals, it makes more sense for a single Max Load value to apply to all Search Goal instances.
+: In theory, each search goal could have its own Max Load value, but as all Trial Results are possibly affecting all Search Goals, it makes more sense for a single Max Load value to apply to all Search Goal instances.

+&nbsp;
-While Max Load is a frequently used configuration parameter, already governed (as maximum frame rate) by [RFC2544] (Section 20) and (as maximum offered load) by [RFC2285] (Section 3.5.3), some implementations may detect or discover it (instead of requiring a user-supplied value).
+: While Max Load is a frequently used configuration parameter, already governed (as maximum frame rate) by [RFC2544] (Section 20) and (as maximum offered load) by [RFC2285] (Section 3.5.3), some implementations may detect or discover it (instead of requiring a user-supplied value).

+&nbsp;
-In MLRsearch Specification, one reason for listing the [Relevant Upper Bound](#relevant-upper-bound) as a required attribute is that it makes the search result independent of Max Load value.
+: In MLRsearch Specification, one reason for listing the [Relevant Upper Bound](#relevant-upper-bound) as a required attribute is that it makes the search result independent of Max Load value.

+&nbsp;
-Given that Max Load is a quantity based on Load, it is allowed to express this quantity using multi-interface values in test report, e.g., as sum of per-interface maximal loads.
+: Given that Max Load is a quantity based on Load, Test Report MAY express this quantity using multi-interface values, as sum of per-interface maximal loads.

+{::comment}

+    VP: DONE: Use MAY.

+{:/comment}

 #### Min Load

 Definition:

+&nbsp;
-Min Load is an optional attribute of Controller Input.
+: Min Load is an optional attribute of Controller Input.
 It is the minimal value the Controller is allowed to use for Trial Load values.

 Discussion:

+{::comment}

+    VP: DONE: Use MUST NOT?

+{:/comment}

+&nbsp;
-Min Load is another example of an optional attribute required by some implementations of MLRsearch.
+: Min Load is another example of an optional attribute required by some implementations of MLRsearch.
 Similarly to Max Load, it makes more sense to prescribe one common value, as opposed to using a different value for each Search Goal.

+&nbsp;
+: If the Min Load value is provided, Controller MUST NOT select Trial Load values smaller than that value.

+&nbsp;
-Min Load is mainly useful for saving time by failing early, arriving at an Irregular Goal Result when Min Load gets classified as an Upper Bound.
+: Min Load is mainly useful for saving time by failing early, arriving at an Irregular Goal Result when Min Load gets classified as an Upper Bound.

+&nbsp;
-For implementations, it is RECOMMENDED to require Min Load to be non-zero and large enough to result in at least one frame being forwarded even at shortest allowed Trial Duration, so that Trial Loss Ratio is always well-defined, and the implementation can apply relative Goal Width safely.
+: For implementations, it is RECOMMENDED to require Min Load to be non-zero and large enough to result in at least one frame being forwarded even at shortest allowed Trial Duration, so that Trial Loss Ratio is always well-defined, and the implementation can apply relative Goal Width safely.

+&nbsp;
-Given that Min Load is a quantity based on Load, it is allowed to express this quantity using multi-interface values in test report, e.g., as sum of per-interface minimal loads.
+: Given that Min Load is a quantity based on Load, Test Report MAY express this quantity using multi-interface values, as sum of per-interface minimal loads.

+{::comment}

+    VP: DONE: Use MAY.

+{:/comment}

 ## Auxiliary Terms